ToyKeeper/fuckometer/README.md

 ![text screenshot](http://toykeeper.net/fuckometer/gfx/lcd-text.png)

-### Basic graph
+### Graphs

-Using the included graphing scripts, results over time can be graphed.
-These
-include:
+The included graphing scripts show results over time.
+These include the main graph and the factor details, for time windows of 24 hours, 7 days, 30 days, and 180 days.
+For example:

 * Past 24 hours: Detailed view of one day.
 To make progress each day, try to get the right edge of the graph lower than the left edge.